How To Feed A Loon

 Notes

-If desired, add 1 to 2 tbsp of chopped roasted red pepper or chopped sun-dried tomatoes (in oil).
+If desired, add 1 to 2 tablespoon of chopped roasted red pepper or chopped sun-dried tomatoes (in oil).

 The hummus can be made several days in advance.
 We recommend letting it sit out for about an hour before serving.